gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/graphics_processing_unit.md

 ## Loading

-Most driver kernel modules should load fine automatically on system boot.
+Most driver kernel modules should load automatically on system boot.

 If it does not happen, then: